carvel-dev/carvel/site/content/kapp/docs/develop/cheatsheet.md

 kapp delete -a 'label:kapp.k14s.io/app=1578599579922603000'
 ```

+## Environment variables

+Environment Variables:
+ - `FORCE_COLOR`: set to `1` to force colors to the printed.
+Useful to preserve colors when piping output such as in `kapp list --all-namespaces  --tty |& less -R`

 ## Misc

 See which labels are used in your cluster (add `--values` to see label values):